Scale video delivery and monitor network traffic by using eCDNs with Microsoft Stream

-After you configure Microsoft Stream for an eCDN solution, any video or live event that is played in Stream will take advantage of your network caching provider automatically.
+After you configure Microsoft Stream for an eCDN solution, any video or live event that is played in Stream will take advantage of that solution automatically.

 The amsglob0cdnstream12.azureedge.net endpoint needs to be reachable for users in your organization in order to use any of the above eCDN solutions with Microsoft Stream or "External encoder" events from Yammer/Microsoft Teams.

 Configure "Microsoft Teams" production type events through Microsoft Teams and Yammer for your eCDN solution

 If you plan to create Teams production type (formerly known as "Quick Start") live events through Microsoft Teams or Yammer you will need to configure your eCDN provider to be integrated with Microsoft Teams as well.

 Get to video analytics reports for your eCDN solution

-Some video delivery providers also provide analytics reports giving deeper information about playback sessions, viewers, and/or quality of service.
-If your provider gave you an analytics report URL template to configure when you setup the provider in Stream admin, then owners of videos or events can easily get to the analytics report for a specific video or event.
+As noted above, some eCDN solutions also provide analytics reports that give deeper information about playback sessions, viewers, and/or quality of service.
+If your provider gave you an analytics report URL template to configure when you set up the provider in the Stream admin panel, then owners of videos or events can easily get to the analytics report for a specific video or event.

 Owners of videos will see an Analytics tab directly under the video.
 On this tab there will be a link for owners to easily get to the analytics report for this specific video in the video delivery provider's system.

 If you are a Stream admin you can also elevate your access to see the Analytics tab and get to the eCDN analytics report link even if you aren't an owner of the live event or video.